M-AL-A/Portfolio/Projects/crypto-investment-dashboard/README.md

     5. Open your browser and navigate to http://127.0.0.1:8050/.

 ## Usage
-    1. Export your Ledger Live portfolio data as a CSV file.
-    2. Place the file in the root directory of this project.
-    3. Open the dashboard and explore:
+    Open the dashboard and explore:
         - View your portfolio distribution.
         - Check real-time market data.
         - Get actionable trade recommendations.